xgreenrx-star/VB6_Arduino/docs/USER_GUIDE.md

 - **Serial Monitor**: Connect/disconnect, baud selection, send/receive.
 - **Library Include Helper**: Inserts `#Include <...>` lines at top of the sketch.
 - **Progress Dialogs**: Indeterminate progress shown during compile/upload.
+- **Clickable Errors**: On compile/upload failure, a list of errors maps directly to VB lines; double-click to jump.
+- **VB-only Focus**: The generated C++ is hidden; errors are mapped back to VB automatically.
+- **Configurable Pop-ups**: Success/failure pop-ups can be enabled/disabled in Settings.
+- **Jump Highlight**: When navigating to an error, the target VB line is briefly highlighted; color/duration configurable.

 ## 3. Workflow
 1) Select board in toolbar.